 Unintentionally Sympathetic/Unintentionally Unsympathetic: Many fans hold very conflicting views on the subject.
 In fact, even the series staff has admitted that the show plays around with morality so much that matters of right and wrong, as well as what is considered sympathetic or not, are quite open to viewer interpretation.
 For example, while Lelouch was acting for a greater good during the R2 finale, his actions brought chaos to the world and some fans wanted to see the show explore the fallout of the damage he caused.
 At the same time, even though Lelouch was presented as Jumping Off the Slippery Slope mere episodes before the betrayal, it's still not hard for the audience to find him more sympathetic than the Black Knights themselves.
 At that point, his endgame involved countering the Britannian Empire via an international alliance in the UFN, which appeared to be less destructive than the alternative.

 The Black Knights could also be considered another case, since their betrayal involved an under the table deal for Japan without the knowledge of the UFN, whose nations ceded their military to as part of their representation.
-They aren't called called out for their mutiny and only a couple of members show any sign of regret or remorse for it, which made the rest of them come across as highly unsympathetic.
+They aren't called out for their mutiny and only a couple of members show any sign of regret or remorse for it, which made the rest of them come across as highly unsympathetic.
+So in spite of the above point that Lelouch received more screentime, they get to live at the end as in-universe heroes while Lelouch dies a pariah.

 Wangst: Some of Lelouch's angst early in the second season, when he's afraid to confront his sister after she joined up with Suzaku in order to follow Euphemia's plan for the Special Zone.
 The underlying source of it is understandable, given the character's psychology, but his outward reaction was still comically exaggerated.
 In fact, Lelouch can't even see any news related to her, abuses his powers to release stress and briefly attempts to use drugs within a single day!